-Healthy communication with God is the foundation of a vibrant and intimate relationship with Him.
+Healthy communication with God is the foundation of a vibrant intimate relationship with Him.
 It involves sharing our thoughts, feelings, and desires with Him in honesty and vulnerability, while also listening to His guidance and wisdom to navigate life’s challenges with greater confidence and faith.

-Healthy communication with God is not a one-way conversation, but a dynamic and interactive relationship where we both speak and listen.
+Healthy communication with God is not a one-way conversation, but a dynamic and interaction where we both speak and listen.
 By it we experience more intimate and personal connection with God, through which we are enabled to cultivate deeper trust and faith in His sovereignty.

 Obedience

 Demonstrating our love and commitment to God, is a fundamental aspect of the Christian faith.
 It is called “Obedience,” without which our declaration of love and loyalty to God is faulty.
-King Saul faulted in this and he was told “Obedience is better than sacrifice and to hearken than the fat of rams (1 Samuel 15:22), because obedience involves surrendering our will to His, and following His commands and guidance.
+King Saul faulted in this and he was told “Obedience is better than sacrifice and to hearken than the fat of rams” (1 Samuel 15:22), because obedience involves surrendering our will to His, and following His commands and guidance.

 In John 14:15, Jesus says, “If you love me, keep my commands.”
 Keeping God’s commands is the essence of obedience, without which obedience cannot be said to have been achieved.
-When we obey God, we demonstrate our trust in His sovereignty and goodness, and we open ourselves up to His blessings and guidance, by willingly, humbly surrendering our will for His, even when it’s difficult or unclear.
+When we obey God, we demonstrate our trust in His sovereignty and goodness, and we open ourselves up to His guidance, by willingly, humbly surrendering our will for His, even when it’s difficult or unclear.

 Worship

-Worship is a lifestyle, a posture of the heart, and a profound declaration of God’s worthiness, by the expression of our esteem, appreciation, and admiration to God; acknowledging His majesty and grace.
+Worship is a lifestyle, a posture of the heart, and a holistic declaration of God’s worthiness, by the expression of our esteem and gratitude to God; acknowledging His majesty and grace.
 It is a thoughtful response to His love, goodness, and sovereignty, transcending mere words or actions.
 It is not a one-off activity we momentarily do, but a lifelong devotion to our Maker in response to His majesty.

-Worship encompasses various forms, including prayer, singing, Scripture reading, giving, and service.
+Worship encompasses various forms, including prayer, singing, Scripture reading, giving, and many other services.
 It is a personal and corporate experience, uniting us with fellow believers in shared devotion.
-As we worship, we connect with God’s presence and power, experiencing spiritual renewal and refreshment.
+As we worship, we connect with God’s presence and power, experiencing spiritual renewal and refreshment that enables us to be more of all that He expects of us.

 Quietness